ireed3597/HggNanoAnalysis/README.md

 # HggNanoAnalysis
 Area for all code used in studying & developing SNT Hgg analyses, starting from nanoAOD.
+These tools are based on the C++ looper from [NanoTools](https://github.com/cmstas/NanoTools).

 ## Installation and setup
 **1. Clone repository**